Ranjitha75388/projects/JasperReport server  .md

 ## Plan

+1.Create and connect to the AKS Cluster.

+2.Download JasperReports Server WAR file package.

-1.Create a Docker image with JasperReports Server + Tomcat
+3.Create a Docker image with JasperReports Server + Tomcat

 2.Create a PostgreSQL (or MySQL) instance, and prepare it for JasperReports

-3.Use YAML to deploy the app (Tomcat + JasperReports WAR) to Kubernetes.
+3.Use YAML to deploy the app (Tomcat + JasperReports WAR) to AKS.

 4.Use a LoadBalancer or Ingress to allow access from the internet.

-5.Add TLS (HTTPS), set up users, and apply licensing.
+5.View in Browser.

 ## Pre-Requisites (Before Starting)